dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * The sub-second timing resolution used by the data.
 * Information (hints) on which optional data items can be expected to appear in the data.
 See (#optional-data-items).
 * Recorded OPCODES and RR types.
 See (#optional-rrs-and-opcodes).
-* Flags indicating whether the data is sampled or anonymised.
-See (#sampling-and-anonymisation).
+* Flags indicating whether the data is sampled or anonymised or whether names are normalised.
+  See (#sampling-anonymisation-and-normalisation).
 * Client and server IPv4 and IPv6 address prefixes.
 See (#ip-address-storage)

 ### Optional data items